reritom/Flask-PyMongo-Unittest-Guide/README.md

       # Create the app and run the tests
       ...
 ```
-Now the above code Would mock PyMongo to refer to `mongomock.MongoClient`, but your test would still fail.
+Now the above code <b>would</b> mock `PyMongo` to refer to `mongomock.MongoClient`, but your test would still fail.
 This is because the `src.database` module has already been loaded prior to running your test.
 So yes, `PyMongo` now refers to `mongomock.MongoClient`, but your `mongo` variable is assigned to an instance of `PyMongo`, because it was run prior to the mocking.
 So you are mocking the class, but too late.

 You could then consider either trying to mock the `src.database` module before-hand, or patching the `src.database.mongo` object with our `mongomock.MongoClient` instance.